-We then report, for each part of the financial statement, the larger labor productivity gaps that Taiwan has vis-à-vis the worldwide average (for laboratory analytical instruments).
+We then report, for each part of the financial statement, the larger labor productivity gaps that Taiwan has vis-à-vis the worldwide average (for measuring and testing instruments for electricity and electrical signals).
 Again, a gap need not be a bad sign.
 Rather, it is simply a substantial difference that might merit further attention or signal a firm's relative incentive to invest locally.
 All figures are projections, so due caution is required.